Chart Color Schemes

 Population growth drivers in Karrinyup - Gwelup - Carine are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the population of Karrinyup-Gwelup-Carine is approximately 24,486.
-This figure represents an increase of 1,884 people since the 2021 Census, which reported a population of 22,602.
-The increase was inferred from the estimated resident population of 24,375 in June 2024 and an additional 172 validated new addresses since the Census date.
-This results in a population density ratio of 1,737 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Karrinyup-Gwelup-Carine has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA3 area.
-Overseas migration contributed approximately 66.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Karrinyup - Gwelup - Carine's population is around 24,912 as of Feb 2026.
+This reflects an increase of 2,310 people (10.2%) since the 2021 Census, which reported a population of 22,602 people.
+The change is inferred from the estimated resident population of 24,375 from the ABS as of June 2024 and an additional 191 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,768 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Karrinyup - Gwelup - Carine's 10.2% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 66.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, an above median population growth is projected for statistical areas across the nation.
-By 2041, Karrinyup-Gwelup-Carine is expected to increase by 3,809 persons, reflecting a gain of 15.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth of national areas is projected, with the area expected to increase by 3,809 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 13.1% in total over the 17 years.

 Frequently Asked Questions - Population